MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/introduction-to-performance-tuning-for-sharepoint-online.md

 A Site Collection Administrator, Site Owner, Editor, or Contributor belong to another security groups, have more permissions, and therefore have extra elements that SharePoint loads on a page.

-This is applicable to SharePoint on-premises and SharePoint Online but in an on-premises scenario the differences won't be as easily noticed as in SharePoint Online.
+This scenario is applicable to SharePoint on-premises and SharePoint Online but in an on-premises scenario the differences can't be as easily noticed as in SharePoint Online.

 In order to correctly evaluate how a page performs for users, you should use a standard user account to avoid loading the authoring controls and extra traffic related to security groups.